The Spanish side played Liverpool in the UEFA Cup final in 2001

 Alaves were impressive on their run to the final defeating Rosenborg, Inter Milan, Rayo Vallecano and Kaiserslauten by at least two-goal margins.
 Their semi-final win over the German side was dominant.
 A 5-1 home win was followed by a 4-1 win in Germany.

 The final against Liverpool was to prove to be the biggest day in the history of Deportivo Alaves.
-Two seasons later, they were relegated from the Spanish top-tier and they have only returned for a brief season in 2005/06.
+Two seasons later, they were relegated from the Spanish top-tier and only returned for a brief season in 2005/06 before last season's promotion.

 At one point the team dropped to the Segunda B (Spain's third tier), and it took them four seasons to be promoted.
 In 2013 they returned to the Segunda Division.